RedisGears/RedisGears/docs/docs/concepts/Binary_Data.md

     Working with binary data
 ---

-By default, Triggers and Functions will decode all data as a string and will raise error on failures.
+By default, triggers and functions will decode all data as a string and will raise error on failures.
 Though useful for most users, sometimes there is a need to work with binary data.
 In order to do so, the library developer has to consider the following:

 1. Binary function arguments
 2. Binary command results